Careless Driving Tickets in Ontario

 - Significantly increased insurance premiums

-Because of the severity of these consequences, it is especially important to address this type of careless driving charge promptly and strategically.
+Because of the severity of these consequences, it is especially important to address this type of charge promptly and strategically.

 Impact of a Careless Driving Charge on Your Record

-An Ontario careless driving charge is considered a major offence by insurance providers.
-A conviction for a careless driving charge can remain on your driving record for several years and may result in:
+In Ontario, this offence is considered a major violation by insurance providers.
+A conviction can remain on your driving record for several years and may result in:

 - Significant insurance premium increases